The Secret to Unleash Your Creativity: Play, Passion, and Personal Projects

 • Improvisational

-Now that we have an understanding of why play matters, we can get into practical tips for using play to get creativity flowing.
+Now that we understand why play matters, we can get into practical tips for using play to get creativity flowing.
 Here are some key steps to take and things to consider:

 Here are some questions and prompts to get you thinking about and defining your project.
 Use these as brainstorm prompts or journal your answers: